 The medical checkup showed that he had put on weight since his release and his musculature was well developed.
 But he had tick bites that were sore under his collar.
 He could not be released with the collar since it could aggravate the bites.
 So it was determined that the best course was to treat the bites and release him without a collar.

 One of our volunteers was given the honour of releasing him, checkout the video.

 So our wonderful few months following ‘Royal’ around the park was at an end.
 It was a privilege for all the volunteers to be involved in this interesting project.
 We learnt heaps and looked forward to our weekly catchup with ‘Royal’.

 In the future maybe we will see him on one of our bushwalks, even perhaps as we always hoped with a partner.

-Dr Kellie Leigh – Executive Director of Science for Wildlife will present at our 25th February 2021 general meeting, probably via Zoom.
-Keep a lookout on our website for details.
+Dr Kellie Leigh – Executive Director of Science for Wildlife presented at our 25th February 2021 general meeting at 4pm in person.